History of Congregation B’nai Israel

 Along the way, CBI grew and put down roots.
 In 1907, the “Children of Israel Society” purchased a building in downtown Danbury on Liberty Street.
 In the 1950s we became part of the United Synagogue of Conservative Judaism.
 In 1955, floods damaged the Liberty Street building which was eventually sold.
 Our next home was purchased in 1967, a few blocks away on Main Street.
 It was sold in 1972 when plans for a new building were underway.
 Our new synagogue, nestled in the verdant hills of Connecticut, opened its doors on a beautiful autumn day during the High Holidays of 1974.
 It marked a New Year and a fresh start for Congregation B’nai Israel in our new spiritual home located at 193 Clapboard Ridge Road in Danbury.

-We are now proud to introduce Rabbi Rhonda Nebel as our new Rabbi.
-Joining us in July 2020, Rabbi Nebel brings a wealth of knowledge and experience in the Jewish and interfaith communities.
+We are proud to have Rabbi Rhonda Nebel as our full time rabbi as of July 2020.
+Rabbi Nebel brings a wealth of knowledge and experience in the Jewish and interfaith communities.
 She also brings a warm and inviting demeanor, and a promise to reach out to our members and the greater Danbury community, all while coping with the challenges of life during the COVID-19 pandemic.

 Congregation B’nai Israel welcomes all worshippers to our lively Jewish community.
 We celebrate life cycle events and holidays at B’nai Israel as a family and community.
 We strive to be a kind, loving and inclusive congregation.
 We strive to provide comfort, spiritual connection, and religious traditions amidst the challenges in this ever-changing world.
 Our goal for the coming years is to build upon our membership and to continue our strong foundation of Conservative Judaism.